nawrinsayannita/math_for_compneuro/README.md

 My interests cover the limitations and expansion of our capacity to perceive nature.
 I want to explore how much of our perception is independent of the biases formed from our experiences and assumptions.

 I am currently in the pre-undergraduate stage, and I recognize the vastness of this field.
-I am investing my current efforts to acquire foundational knowledge from reliable sources, specifically:\n
+I am investing my current efforts to acquire foundational knowledge from reliable sources, specifically:

-1️⃣**Neuromatch Academy (NMA):** CompNeuro course materials.\n
+1️⃣**Neuromatch Academy (NMA):** CompNeuro course materials.

 2️⃣**3Blue1Brown:** Linear algebra intuition and mathematical frameworks.

 ### Here’s to learning‼️